The PortablE language & compiler

 If you wish to quickly test that all your declared 'native' procedures are totally correct, use the NOOPTINLINE switch, and then try to compile the generated code.

 Rather than simply duplicate every feature & wart of the native functions, the ideal solution is to actually devise some simple procedures or methods which abstract what you want to do, so that the same procedures or methods can then be implemented using the native features of other OSes & languages.
 In this way you can ensure that porting your program to another OS/language will ONLY require the rewriting of a simple module.
-This is what I will be doing for my own needs, and I will typically make them available for other people to use, as it will benefit PortablE as a whole.
-I would be very happy if other people did the same :-)

 20.2.
 Further issues